MamamSeedorf/LoLHelper/README.md

 **"ths22#EUW"**

-You can input this into the search in 'playerstats,' and it will work regardless of whether the API key is expired or not.
+You can input this into the search in 'playerstats' and it will work regardless of whether the API key is expired or not.